The Galaxy Number Density Profile of Haloes: Introduction

 In cosmological large-scale structure analysis, mock catalogues of real galaxy surveys are required to estimate the errors of inferred cosmological parameters and identify possible systematics in the data and analysis methods.
 Mock surveys are often constructed with a halo occupation distribution model (HOD).
-In an HOD, a halo density profile must be used to assign positions and velocities to mock galaxies inside the halo.
-In a significant number of previous works, the radial distribution of galaxies in a halo has been assumed to follow the total dark matter, modelled by the NFW profile \citep[e.g.][]{Guo2014,Guo2015,Howlett2015,Howlett2022,Qin2019b,Qin2021b,Alam2020,Avila2020,Paranjape2021}.
-However, other recent research indicates that galaxies tend to be found more in the outskirts of halos (nearer the virial radius) than an NFW profile, implying their distribution is not the same as the dark matter \citep{Guo2014,Chen2017,Kraljic2018,Orsi2018,Avila2020,Qin2022}.
-As a consequence, the measured galaxy two-point correlation function on small separation scales agrees poorly with the prediction from halo profile models developed in the past works, such as the NFW profile (\citealt{Qin2022}, hereafter \Q22). \citet{Chen2023} study the distribution of dark matte, rather than galaxies, in the outskirts of halos, based on the dark matter simulation DarkEmu \citep{Nishimichi2019}, and this simulation does not account for any galaxy formation processes.
+In an HOD, a galaxy number density profile of haloes must be used to assign positions and velocities to mock galaxies inside the halo.
+In a significant number of previous works, the galaxy number density profile of haloes has been assume to be the same as the dark matter density profile of haloes, or the radial distribution of galaxies in a halo has been assumed to follow the total dark matter, modelled by the NFW profile \citep[e.g.][]{Guo2014,Guo2015,Howlett2015,Howlett2022,Qin2019b,Qin2021b,Alam2020,Avila2020,Paranjape2021}.